syscoin/Masternode-Install-Script/README.md

 To start:
 1. Create your VPS with following configs
+    a.
 64-bit CPU — 2 Cores (4 preferred)
+    b.
 4gb RAM (real) minimum (8gb RAM preferred)
-    4gb swap (if less than 8gb real RAM) Will need to use SSD if using Swap VM or OpenVZ (KVM preferred)
+    c.
+4gb swap (if less than 8gb real RAM) Will need to use SSD if using Swap
+    d.
+VM or OpenVZ (KVM preferred)
+    e.
 Linux OS — Ubuntu 18.04.1 LTS (Bionic Beaver).
 Sys4 will not compile on earlier versions as C++17 compiler is required.
+    f.
 80gb Disk Space (100gb+ SSD preferred).
+    g.
 Port open for Syscoin (default: 8369) and Geth (default: 30303)

 2. Login as root.
 3. wget https://raw.githubusercontent.com/bigpoppa-sys/sysmn/master/script.sh  && chmod +x script.sh && ./script.sh